qtpm/qtpm/templates/READMELib.rst

    + src/           // Header files under this folder will be published.
    |  |             // Don't add `main.cpp`. qtpm assumes this package is an application, not library.
    |  + private/    // Files under this folder will hide from outer modules.
+   + translations/  // .ts files (use `qtpm i18n` commands)
-   + resources/     // .qrc files are linked to application.
+   + qtresources/   // Files that are listed in resource.qrc and linked to application.
    + examples/      // Each .cpp file is build into executable.
    + test/          // Each _test.cpp file is built into executable and launched by qtpm test.
    |                // Use `qtpm add test`` to add test case.